undefinist/physxhx/README.md

 ### Precompiled libs and dlls

-The libs and dlls included are compiled on a Windows x64 machine, in Visual Studio 2019.
+Currently there are only Windows libs and dlls included.
+They are compiled on a Windows x64 machine, in Visual Studio 2019.

 As per [build guidelines](https://gameworksdocs.nvidia.com/PhysX/4.1/documentation/physxguide/Manual/BuildingWithPhysX.html) they are compiled with the **checked** build configuration which is recommended for day-to-day development and QA.
 If you need other build configs (e.g. release), please build them yourself.
 See the linked page for a guide.